FATCA Exemption: Does This Apply to You?

 Key Takeaways

-• The Foreign Account Tax Compliance Act (FATCA) is a law passed by the US Congress that requires US citizens who have foreign assets to report those assets to the IRS and pay taxes on them.
+- The Foreign Account Tax Compliance Act (FATCA) is a law passed by the US Congress that requires US citizens who have foreign financial assets to report those assets to the IRS and pay taxes on any income generated from them.

-• If an expat has $300,000 or more in specified foreign financial assets at any time throughout the year, or more than $200,000 on the last day of the year, they must file a FATCA report.
+- If an expat that does not file as Married Filing Jointly has $300,000 or more in specified foreign financial assets at any time throughout the year, or more than $200,000 on the last day of the year, they must file a FATCA report.

 What Is FATCA and Do I Need a FATCA Exemption Code?